SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Post-hoc Marginal Calibration

-When multiple marginal constraints are specified, the above update is applied sequentially for each constrained attribute $j$ within a single iteration.
-This process is repeated for a fixed number of iterations or until convergence.
+When multiple attributes are constrained, updates are applied sequentially within each iteration.
+This process is repeated for a fixed number of iterations, progressively aligning the generated population with target marginals.